 This is another useful feature Microsoft added to NAV 2018 that provides an easy way of reimbursing your employees: a process that will be very familiar to anyone that runs vendor payments.

 To see a demonstration of this feature, view our NAV Coffee Break: Employee Ledger Entries video blog.
-For more Dynamics NAV information delivered to your inbox, be sure to subscribe to our blog and newsletters.
+For more Dynamics NAV information delivered to your inbox, be sure to subscribe to our blog.